mvolkmann/blog/src/bun.md

 Now the server can be started by entering `bun start`.

+## Watch Mode

-To automatically restart the server when code changes are detected, add the following script in `package.json`:
+To automatically restart a server when code changes are detected, add the following script in `package.json`:

 ```json